 The restaurants in Jackson, MS seriously impressed me.
 I already knew I loved Southern food and I assumed with Jackson being located not far from the Gulf there would be good seafood.

 But it was the combination of the two that I loved so much- combining seafood with grits or homemade biscuits or other Southern fare.
-The only other place I’ve had anything similar was during my time at the World Food Championships in Orange Beach, Alabama.
+The only other place I’ve had anything similar was during my time at the World Food Championships at the restaurants in Orange Beach, Alabama.

 But these Jackson restaurants aren’t just doing seafood and Southern comfort dishes- you can find everything from sushi to Indian food to world-class burgers and even throw your vote in on the debate over who has the best coffee in town.